 Tags, such as UMIs and cell barcodes, have to be clipped from the reads and associated with the reads for later deduplication.

-Input The input file for tag is one demultiplexed CCS file with full-length reads:
+Input The input file for tag is one full-length CCS file from the previous lima step:

 Output The following output files of tag contain full-length tagged: